 Horton's four years at Arkansas proved to be among the most successful in school history as the Razorbacks compiled a 38-11 record, won back-to-back Southwest Conference titles in 1988 and 1989 and appeared in four straight bowl games, still tied for the school record for the most wins in a four-year period.

-A two-time academic all-conference selection, Horton was a second-team All-Southwest Conference selection in 1989 and served as the Razorbacks' team captain that season.
-In high school, Horton was a two-time all-state running back and a track standout at Conway (Ark.)
+A two-time academic all-conference selection, Horton was a second-team All-Southwest Conference selection in 1989 and served as the Razorbacks' team captain.
+Horton was a two-time all-state running back and a track standout at Conway (Ark.)
 High School.

 Horton and his wife Lauren, who earned a bachelor's degree in early childhood education from Arkansas, have one daughter, Caroline, and one son, Jackson.